heilerich/LLMPatchbay2Dockerized/README.md

 ## ✨ Features

-*   **Visual Workflow Engine:** A backend for a UI where you connect processing blocks.
+*   **Visual Workflow Engine:** A polished UI where you can connect processing blocks, craft prompts and evaluate the pipelines in a playground.
 *   **LLM Integration:**
     *   Connect to local models via **Ollama** (optional).
     *   Integrate with external inference APIs.